Table of Contents Show

 Diagnnosis of Spinal Stenosis

 After discussing symptoms and medical history with the doctor, the doctor might suggest a physical examination.
 In this examination, potentially damaged regions might be vaguely identified.
-In addition to these, other scans may be administered to locate the issue and detect the intensity of the issue.
+In addition to these, other scans may be administered to locate the issue and detect its intensity.
 These include:

 1. MRI